-Can you hang outside comfortably in winter?
-Here's the truth behind patio heaters
+Do patio heaters really keep decks warm in winter?

 When it comes to keeping your patio or deck warm, there are so many choices.
 But, what is best?

-Heating systems extend the use of patios, decks, and porches, etc. Yet, with the wide variety of outdoor heating systems currently available to consumers in the marketplace—from small plug-in space heaters to industrial strength installed systems to tall stand-alone units—determining what is right for a residential exterior space can be a daunting, confusing mission.
+Heating systems extend the use of patios, decks, and porches, etc. Yet, with the wide variety of outdoor heating systems currently available—from small plug-in space heaters to industrial strength installed systems to tall stand-alone units—determining what is right for a residential exterior space can be a daunting, confusing mission.

 Benefits and drawbacks exist regarding each type of outdoor heater source, whether you’re using gas, electric, propane, or wood.